 Listen to the concerns expressed and discuss how you might work together to resolve the issue.

-It is important not to dismiss claims of harassment, if your employee is able to prove they have been bullied and it has caused them psychological injury they can claim worker’s compensation.
+It is important not to dismiss claims of harassment, if your employee can prove they have been bullied and it has caused them psychological injury, they can claim worker’s compensation.

 What do I do if I receive an application to stop bullying from the Fair Work Commission?

 Employers can respond and defend the claims of bullying made against them to the Fair Work Commission.
-Given the subjective nature and difficulty in defining what workplace bullying is, it is advisable to seek legal representation to try to dismiss these claims.
+Given the subjective nature and difficulty in defining workplace bullying, it is advisable to seek legal representation to dismiss these claims.

-It is not in the Fair Work Commission’s jurisdiction to award compensation or damages to a bullied worker, needless to say the “bullied” worker could go on to make a claim for workers compensation, negligence, unfair dismissal, breach of contract, breach of rights and more if your response to the claims of bullying are unsuccessful.
+It is not in the Fair Work Commission’s jurisdiction to award compensation or damages to a bullied worker, needless to say, the “bullied” worker could go on to claim workers compensation, negligence, unfair dismissal, breach of contract, breach of rights and more if your response to the claims of bullying is unsuccessful.